analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ### Logical Link Control Adaptation Protocol

 The L2CAP (Logical Link Control Adaptation Protocol) resource manager block is responsible for managing the ordering of submission of PDU fragments to the baseband and some relative scheduling between channels to ensure that L2CAP channels with QoS commitments are not denied access to the physical channel due to Controller resource exhaustion.
-This is required because the architectural model does not assume that a Controller has limitless buffering, or that the HCI is a pipe of infinite bandwidth.
+This is required because the architectural model does not assume that a Controller has limitless buffering or that the HCI is a pipe of infinite bandwidth.

 L2CAP Resource Managers may also carry out traffic conformance policing to ensure that applications are submitting L2CAP SDUs within the bounds of their negotiated QoS settings.
-The general Bluetooth data transport model assumes well-behaved applications, and does not define how an implementation is expected to deal with this problem.
+The general Bluetooth data transport model assumes well-behaved applications and does not define how an implementation is expected to deal with this problem.

 ### Host Controller Interface

 The HCI subsystem implements the host-controller interface specification.
 This specification defines commands, events, and data packets sent between a Bluetooth LE protocol stack on a host and a link layer on a controller.
-The HCI API is optimized to be a thin interface layer for a single chip system.
-It is configurable for either a single chip system or traditional system with wired HCI.
+The HCI API is optimized to be a thin interface layer for a single-chip system.
+It is configurable for either a single-chip system or a traditional system with wired HCI.
-This configurability is accomplished through a layered implementation.
-A core layer can be configured for either a single chip system or wired HCI.
+This reconfigurability is accomplished through a layered implementation.
+A core layer can be configured for either a single-chip system or wired HCI.
 A transport and driver layer below the core layer can be configured for different wired transports such as UART.

 ### Link Layer

-The link layer is responsible for the creation, modification and release of logical links (and, if required, their associated logical transports), as well as the update of parameters related to physical links between devices.
+The link layer is responsible for the creation, modification, and release of logical links (and, if required, their associated logical transports), as well as the update of parameters related to physical links between devices.
 The link layer achieves this by communicating with the link layer in remote Bluetooth devices using the  Link Layer Protocol (LL) in LE.
-The LL protocol allows the creation of new logical links and logical transports between devices when required, as well as the general control of link and transport attributes such as the enabling of encryption on the logical transport, and the adapting of transmit power on the physical link.
+The LL protocol allows the creation of new logical links and logical transports between devices when required, as well as the general control of link and transport attributes such as the enabling of encryption on the logical transport and the adapting of transmit power on the physical link.

 ### Physical Layer